c2lang/documentation/documentation/docs/language/attributes.md

 type Handle struct {} @(opaque)
 ```

-Note that it is allowed to put other non-public types as full member inside
+Note that it is allowed to put other non-public types as full members inside
-a public, opaque struct, since the members are not visible outside the module.
+a public opaque struct, since the members are not visible outside the module.